-Key Audit Matter How we addressed the Key Audit Matter Assignment of Assets and liabilities to ANB Bank and the Sale of Silvertip Assets (refer notes 3,4, 5.3 and 5.4) As a result of the significant disruption to cash flow caused by the crash in oil and gas prices in Q1- 2020, the Group was unable to meet its loan repayment commitments to ANB Bank.
-Our audit procedures included; reviewing the related agreements and considering the recognition and measurement of the disposal of the assets and extinguishment of liabilities in accordance with Australian accounting standards; and assessing the adequacy of the disclosures made by the Group in the financial report.
+Key Audit Matter How we addressed the Key Audit Matter Assignment of Assets and liabilities to ANB Bank and the Sale of Silvertip Assets (refer notes 3,4, 5.3 and 5.4) As a result of the significant disruption to cash flow caused by the crash in oil and gas prices in Q1-2020, the Group was unable to meet its loan repayment commitments to ANB Bank. reviewing the related agreements and considering the recognition and measurement of the disposal of the assets and extinguishment of liabilities in accordance with Australian accounting standards; and assessing the adequacy of the disclosures made by the Group in the financial report.

 As part of the negotiations for a settlement, it was agreed with ANB that the Silvertip Field would be sold and a Purchase and Sale Agreement was entered into with Sendero Resources, LLC in September 2020.
 Following the completion of the Silvertip Field sale, an agreement was entered into with ANB Bank in October for the assignment of the remaining oil and gas assets to ANB in exchange for Eon NRG and its remaining US subsidiaries being released from the guarantee and other obligations under the Loan Facility arrangements.
+This agreement was documented and completed in December 2020.

+As a result the Group reported the US subsidiary operations as a discontinued operation in accordance with AASB 5 Noncurrent Assets Held for Sale and Discontinued Operations.

+Convertible Notes

-This agreement was documented and completed in December 2020. discontinued operations as a accordance with AASB 5 Non- current Assets Held for Sale and Discontinued Operations.
-Convertible Notes (refer note 7.3) Our audit procedures included; During the year the Group raised capital through the issue of convertible notes.
-The value of the notes issued was \$191,932 and these have been classified as equity instruments in the consolidated statement of changes in equity. considering the recognition and measurement of the convertible notes in accordance with Australian accounting standards including their classification as an equity instrument; and assessing the adequacy of the disclosures made by the Group in the financial report.
+(refer note 7.3)

+During the year the Group raised capital through the issue of convertible notes.

+The value of the notes issued was \$191,932 and these have been classified as equity instruments in the consolidated statement of changes in equity.